MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/TextTag.md

 Description
 ===========

-You may wish to begin by reading the [text widget conceptual overview][TextWidget] which gives an overview of all the objects and data types related to the text widget and how they work together.
+You may wish to begin by reading the [text widget conceptual overview](https://developer.gnome.org/gtk3/3.24/TextWidget.html) which gives an overview of all the objects and data types related to the text widget and how they work together.

 Tags should be in the `Gnome::Gtk3::TextTagTable` for a given `Gnome::Gtk3::TextBuffer` before using them with that buffer.